 An opportunity for a poor child in Ethiopia

-In Ethiopia, a large proportion of children live in very poor conditions.
+In Ethiopia, the majority of children live in very poor conditions.
 It is not unusual to see impoverished children sitting in the street in the morning and begging.
-They have no other option, because nobody gives them the chance to live in regulated circumstances.
+They have no other option because no one gives them the chance to live in regulated circumstances.

 Holistic promotion (body, soul and spirit)